ACH - automated clearing house

 CCP - central counterparty

-CCS - Credit Conditions Survey - a quarterly survey of banks and building societies is aimed at improving our understanding of trends and developments in credit conditions.
+CCS - Credit Conditions Survey - This quarterly survey of banks and building societies aims to improve our understanding of trends and developments in credit conditions.

 CDS - credit default swap